 - Run Nintendo DS game backups from your DSi SD card without the need of a flashcard

 - Use FreeNAND to transfer configurations, sys, titles and tickets to another Nintendo DSi from a SD NAND

-- Display an image (refered to as the boot splash) on system launch
+- Display an image (referred to as the boot splash) on system launch

 What should I know before starting?